jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_alarms.md

 Type | The alarm applies to this connection type.
 Modified | Yes if the alarm is set to other than the Factory Settings.

+Double click on an alarm to configure the alarm.

-The connection properties are dependent on the connection type.
+Information about each alarm is documented under the connection type.

 <ul>
 {% assign sorted_pages = (site.pages | sort: 'title') %}
 {% for page in sorted_pages %}
 {% for tag in page.tags %}
-{% if tag == "collections" %}
+{% if tag == "alarms" %}
 <li><a href="{{ page.url | prepend: site.baseurl}}">{{page.title}}</a></li>
 {% endif %}
 {% endfor %}